n8n-io/n8n-docs/docs/advanced-ai/examples/agent-chain-comparison.md

 contentType: overview
 title: Agents vs chains
 description: A workflow example that demonstrates key differences between agents and chains.
-workflowFile: advanced-ai/examples/agents-vs-chains.json
+workflowFile: advanced-ai/examples/agents_vs_chains.json
 ---

 # Demonstration of key differences between agents and chains

 In this workflow you can choose whether your chat query goes to an agent or chain.
-It shows how agents benefit from access to memory and tools.
+It shows some of the ways that agents are more powerful than chains.

 <figure markdown>